Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/StudentGuide.md

     - This is a much simpler set of code then what was required by `sed`.

 This was a very basic example, and security professionals often need to isolate out multiple fields from complex log files.
 Now we will do another more challenging demonstration to illustrate how `awk` can be used to assist with a security incident.

 ### `awk` Demonstration for a Security Incident

 In this scenario, you are security analysts at ACME Corp, which has just experienced an attack of a high volume of network requests.
 You have been provided the logs of these network requests.

-You are tasked with isolating out the IP addresses and time or requests from these logs to determine which IP address is appearing most frequently.
+You are tasked with isolating out the IP addresses and time of requests from these logs to determine which IP address is appearing most frequently.
 This IP likely belongs to the attacker.

 1. Access the `/03-instructor/day3/awk_demonstration/` directory.
 Run: